 - Active Origins are all of the origins you will be shipping from for this specific website.

-If you only have one shipping origin, you will only need to set that under the “Default Origin”.
+If you only have one shipping origin, you only need to set that under the “Default Origin”.

 In the Advanced panel, there are additional settings that you may need, depending on your shipping requirements.